Meditation Instructions Updated 10-13-18

-The final step in this meditation process is to be clear and selfless enough for the dual aspects of feeling and desire to immerse themselves into one another like a divine marriage (the diagram below is an alchemical symbol for this process); it means to be contained, complete, and serene within your Self.
+The final step in this meditation process is to be clear and selfless enough for the dual aspects of feeling and desire to immerse themselves into one another like a divine marriage (the diagram below is an alchemical symbol for this process when heat is applied); it means to be contained, complete, and serene within your Self in the activity of life.
 This is the experience of wholeness and Wholeness of Being is the goal in Level 2 meditation.
 Wholeness of Being is Self-realization.

 This meditation requires that practioners be skilled in Level 1 breathing techniques and be able to maintain a focused mind for a prolonged period of time.
 The shadow and the elemental energies of the body are the source of “mind-chatter” which is the “voice of the shadow.”
-The shadow keeps one’s attention constantly focused on the external disturbances, illusions of the world, and the ego-personality.
+The shadow keeps one’s attention constantly focused on the external disturbances, illusions of the world, inner turmoil, and the ego-personality.
 The ability to focus the attention within is mandatory to achieve any level of success.
 There should also be a deep and consistent peace and calmness within from success on Level 1 and a feeling of closeness to the divine.
 If you are not at this level of proficiency, then success will be difficult, if not impossible.

 There are three “non-physical” breaths in the body which stream through their respective atmospheres like the jet stream moving in the Gulf or like the jet streams circulating in the Earth’s atmosphere; these breaths are the cause of physical breathing.
 Remember, the physical body is comprised of nature-matter which is not conscious so the body is incapable of breathing on its own.
 These three breaths of the triune Self are what give the body life.
 For most people, the noetic breath is hardly noticed and the mental breath is weak and sporadic, but the psychic breath is closely connected to physical breathing and mind-chatter.
-What circulates in one’s psychic atmosphere stimulates and disturbs feelings, desires, and mind-chatter.
+What circulates in one’s psychic atmosphere stimulates breathing and disturbs feelings, desires, and mind-chatter.
 Control of breathing is control of the psychic nature and this is the key to successful meditation.